alessandro-fazzi/omf-plugin-hangover/README.md

 > You brewed a lot.
 Now it's time to get hangover.

-Hangover will upgrade installed brew and brew-cask software and will update the "open with".
+Hangover will upgrade installed brew and brew-cask software, cleanup older versions and will update the "open with".

 ## Install